leahgrace555/learning-journal/blogpost1.md

 4. Etc..
 ````

-And create an unordered List like this:
+And create an unordered list like this:

 * Thing 1
 * Thing 2